jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

     b.
 Create a directory in your home directory called **ghost-files**.
 Execute the install tutorial in the next step in that directory.
     c.
 Follow the install instructions at [Ghost.org](https://github.com/TryGhost/Ghost "Ghost Blogging Platform") to install the Ghost blogging platform.

-13) Create a shell script to automate the following steps.
-Name the shell script: `install-env.sh` and push it to your chapter-12 folder in GitHub along side the lab answers as well as place the content of the script as an answer to this questions.

-    a.
-Use two fresh Ubuntu 18.04 Desktop Virtual Machines
-    b.
-Determine the IP addresses ahead of time for each system (use a bridged network)
-    c.
-Dedicate one server as web-frontend and one as database backend
-    d.
-Install and activate Firewalld, open ports 22, 80, 443
-    e.
-Download and install latest Wordpress tarball (look at using `sed -i` to do an in-place substitution of the default values in the wordpress config file).
-    f.
-Create a self-signed Cert and configure Apache2 to use that cert.
-    g.
-Configure the firewall to only allow single IP connection for SSH and port 80 and 443.
-    h.
-Use the `firefox` command to launch the WordPress Welcome page using HTTPS

 #### Footnotes

 [^145]: [https://askubuntu.com/questions/704361/why-is-my-network-interface-named-enp0s25-instead-of-eth0?rq=1](https://askubuntu.com/questions/704361/why-is-my-network-interface-named-enp0s25-instead-of-eth0?rq=1 "why-is-my-network-interface-named-enp0s25-instead-of-eth0?")